joyetaahuja/InspireMe-Chrome-Extension/README.md

 ## How to Use
 ### 1. Installation:
-* Download the extension files from GitHub repository.
+* Download the extension files from GitHub repository: https://github.com/joyetaahuja/Motivational-Quotes-Chrome-Extension
   >
   >
 * Unzip the downloaded folder to your preferred location on your computer.